Whimsy Stick

 The release command every time, after the wait

-Creates a clean, conditioned release cue.
-The dog learns the game starts on your signal, not its own decision.
+Creates a conditioned release cue.
+The game starts on your signal, not the dog’s decision.

 Drop It